“When time furtively slips like sand through the fingers and our memory becomes tired and lazy, we recognize we are at a war with forgetfulness.”

 It sounds a lot like Israel.
 Over and over in Scripture, we see hard-headed Israel, forgetting God’s promises and pulling away from their connection.
 Again and again, the Prophets speak and call them to repent and remember.

 “And the children of Israel remembered not the Lord their God, who had delivered them out of the hands of all their enemies on every side…” Judges 8:34-35

 There are times when we see a spark of my Grandfather’s old self.
-He laughs at a once-familiar story or gets every detail of a childhood tale correct.
+He laughs at a once-familiar story or gets nearly ever detail of a childhood tale correct.
 He remembers the name of a friend from years ago, and for a moment, everything feels right again.

 “He remembers his covenant forever, the promise he made for a thousand generations.”
 Psalm 105:8

 For me, all of my faith is but a spark.
 A momentary flash.
 And isn’t that true for so many of us?
 The Christian life is one plagued by chronic forgetfulness.
 But in His faithfulness, God never forgets.